AxisCommunications/axis-aws-kinesis-vsp/README.md

 ARCH=arm64v8
 ```

-Once the environment variables have been added, the docker image can be built:
+Once the shell variables have been added, the docker image can be built:

+> __Note__: If you decide to build the image locally, make sure that IMAGE_NAME and IMAGE_TAG in the __.env__ file is in line with the values you used to build the image.

 ```sh
 docker build -t $IMAGE_NAME . --build-arg ARCH